 3. Dragon Boat Festival (端午节 Duānwǔ Jié)

 One of the most popular customs in China is honoring the memory of the patriotic poet Qu Yuan.
 The Dragon Boat Festival is a vibrant occasion celebrated on the fifth day of the fifth lunar month.
 The rhythmic beating of drums fills the air as dragon boats slice through the water, with rowers in vibrant attire syncing their strokes.
 This exhilarating race is a dynamic display of teamwork and cultural pride.
+Throughout history, both government officials and ordinary people have participated in these festivities, reflecting the festival’s broad social significance.
 Amidst the festivities, savor the taste of sticky rice dumplings wrapped in bamboo leaves (粽子 zòngzi), a culinary delight filled with various savory or sweet fillings.

 Additionally, aromatic sachets are hung to ward off evil spirits, infusing homes with the scents of traditional herbs and spices, ensuring blessings and protection for all.

 Participating in the Dragon Boat Festival celebrations can be an exhilarating experience for your family and au pair.
-Crafting homemade zòngzi and discussing the historical significance of Qu Yuan can foster a deeper connection and appreciation for Chinese cultural heritage.
+Crafting homemade zòngzi and discussing the historical significance of Qu Yuan, as well as the involvement of government officials in the festival’s origins, can foster a deeper connection and appreciation for Chinese cultural heritage.

 Embrace the art of tranquility and mindfulness with the traditional Chinese tea ceremony, an art form of its own.
 Introduce your family and au pair to the traditions of China, including different tea varieties and brewing techniques unique to the culture.